-So, what is a film treatment?
-Why does a filmmaker need it if they already have a synopsis in place?
+What is a film treatment?
+Why do I need a treatment if I already have a synopsis in place?
 I mean, is it really that important?

 I needed space.

-I needed time away to miss my film so that when I returned back to it, my energy and focus would be much stronger with new perspectives and ideas.
-And with me only concentrating on my film, all my other responsibilities and projects were getting left behind with tasks going unfinished and of poor quality.
+I needed time away to miss my film so when I return back to it, my energy and focus would be much stronger with new perspectives and ideas.
+Besides, by me only concentrating on my film, all my other responsibilities and projects were getting left behind and going unfinished.

-So, to find out if a treatment was really necessary, I decided to turn to one of my film bibles by Carole Lee Dean, called, “The Art Of Film Funding” and just decided to read through it to get some knowledge.
+To find out if a treatment was really necessary, I decided to turn to one of my film bibles by Carole Lee Dean, called, “The Art of Film Funding”.
 And low and behold, one of the passages I happened to breeze through was an interview recap she had with a filmmaker named Xachery Irving, who created the film “American Chain Gang”.

-In that recap, she asked Xachery how he went about bringing his film to life and how he obtained the funding as an independent filmmaker?
+In that recap, she asked Xachery how he went about bringing his film to life.

 He stated, “The most important thing one needs to do during [their] planning stage is to become very organized.
-You need to have a good treatment, a solid pitch, and a clear presentation of what it is that you want to achieve with the film.
-I found that having a well-written proposal is as important as any aspect of production or post-production”.
+You need to have a good treatment, a solid pitch, and a clear presentation of what it is that you want to achieve with the film.”

 (Oh gosh!!
 Why?!!!
 No!
 No!
 No!)

 After a few days, I decided to get over myself and begin finding out how to write a treatment.
-According to the word on the street, treatments are a pain in the ass to write because there are no set rules on how to write one.
-They can range from 3-30+ pages.
-(Shit!)
+According to the word on the street, there are no set rules on how to write one and they can range from 3-30+ pages.
+(Goodness!)

-Then, I came across the treatment for “The Terminator” written by James Cameron and saw how explicitly detailed it was.
+Then, I came across the treatment for “The Terminator” written by James Cameron and it was explicitly detailed.
 I mean, you actually felt like you were in the movie.
 So, I decided to do the same thing.
-In the end, my treatment came out to 8 pages and then I sent it off to my script supervisor for her to review.
+In the end, the first draft of my treatment came out to 8 pages.
+Then, I sent it off to my script supervisor for her to review.

-A month goes by and I’m completely knocked flat on my behind in disappointment when I get an email back from my script supervisor saying that my treatment was too long.
-It should be 2-4 pages for someone to read quickly.
-It also needs to be in short story and prose form.
-(WTF!
-I spent hours writing that treatment!).
+A month goes by, and I’m completely knocked flat on my behind.
+I’m disappointed because I received an email back from my script supervisor saying that my treatment was too long.
+Instead, it should be 2-4 pages so someone can read it quickly.
+It also needed to be in short story and prose form.
+(SOMEONE HELP ME PLEAESE!!!)

 Luckily, she sent me a link to a website (found here) that led me to the treatment for “Mr. and Mrs. Smith”.
 (Much simpler than the Terminator)

-After following the style of Mr. and Mrs. Smith, my treatment went from 8 pages to 3 pages with only minor notes and grammatical errors from my script supervisor for me to correct.
+After following the style of Mr. and Mrs. Smith, my treatment went from 8 pages to 3.
+My script supervisor provided her feedback with only minor notes and grammatical errors for me to correct.
 (Whew!
 Thank God!)

 Then, I asked her, what’s the simplest way to understand what a film treatment really is and what it’s needed for?
 And she stated,